 An Important Note

 Dragonflies have been known to eat other pollinators like butterflies and bees.
-Therefore, it may be worth focusing on one pollinator to help in your garden, placing dragonfly-attracting elements away from those bees and butterflies are drawn to, or, if you have plenty of land, creating separate spaces.
+Therefore, it may be worth focusing on one pollinator to help within your garden.
+Alternatively, you can place your favorite plants to attract dragonflies away from those that bees and butterflies are drawn to — or, if you have plenty of land, create separate spaces.

 And Another Thing…

 If you can’t build a dragonfly garden this spring, you can still help by spreading the word with CLEAN RESERVE Skin!
-For a limited time only, this fan favorite comes in a beautiful dragonfly bottle and packaging to remind you and others to protect this precious species.
-Additionally, you can share your efforts on social media with the hashtag #FlutterForChange or #FlutterForLife to encourage your family and friends to do the same.
+In previous years, this fan favorite came in a beautiful dragonfly bottle and packaging for a limited time as a reminder to you and others to protect this precious species (and we might even bring back this special edition again).
+Today, you can share this eco-friendly cause on social media with the hashtag #FlutterForChange or #FlutterForLife to encourage your family and friends to do the same.
+Now that you’ve discovered how to attract dragonflies, you can even help loved ones create their own backyard sanctuary for these gorgeous critters.